Mid-Year Climbing Safety Standards Updates

 • At all times the school board’s weather and insect procedures are the minimum standards.
 In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed.

-• Trip guide and teacher must:
+• Trip Guide and Teacher must:

 • be aware of and respond to changing weather and water conditions prior to and during the trip; and